HackYourFuture-CPH/JavaScript/javascript2/week1/homework.md

 1. In the html create a `ul` that will contain all the products.
 Select that `ul` using `document.querySelector`
 2. For each `product` in the `products` array:
    1.  [create an `li`](https://developer.mozilla.org/en-US/docs/Web/API/Document/createElement)
-   2. Set the innerHTML of that `li` to the contain the name, price and rating
+   2. Set the innerHTML of that `li` to the contain the title, price and rating
    3. [Append the `li`](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) to the `ul`

 ## Feedback giving time!